Bankhead National Forest — The Land of a Thousand Waterfalls

 About Bankhead National Forest

-At its heart lies the Sipsey Wilderness — the largest wilderness area east of the Mississippi River.
-The Sipsey Fork, a designated Wild and Scenic River corridor, carves through deep sandstone canyons, creating a landscape of cascading waterfalls, rock shelters, and towering old-growth hardwoods.
-The forest's rich biodiversity has earned it designation as an Important Bird Area by the American Bird Conservancy.
+At the heart of the forest lies the Sipsey Wilderness, the largest designated wilderness area east of the Mississippi River.
+The Sipsey Fork, a federally designated Wild and Scenic River, winds through deep canyons, creating a striking landscape of cascading waterfalls, rock shelters, and towering old-growth trees.
+The forest's ecological richness and diverse habitats have also earned it recognition as an Important Bird Area by the American Bird Conservancy.

 Natural Features